 Since 2009, the lawyers at Johnson Marlowe LLP have successfully resolved tens of millions of dollars worth of defaulted, personally guaranteed commercial loans.
 Our work includes pre-litigation workouts and negotiation and defense of lawsuits on promissory notes and guarantees.
 While every case is different, we've repeatedly been able to help our clients avoid threatened litigation and to resolve litigation that has been filed without the necessity of a bankruptcy filing.

-We've helped our clients dispose of distressed assets--from vacat residential lots to medical office buildings to jet aircraft--and refinance debt on them.
-Our lawyers talk candidly with lenders and help focus them on practical concerns, why it is better to cooperate with our clients than to go after them.
-We are one of the few firms in Georgia that has a sophisticated borrower-side workout practice, and we've successfully resolved claims by the smallest community banks to the largest banks in the world.
+We've helped our clients dispose of distressed assets--from vacant residential lots to medical office buildings to jet aircraft--and refinance debt on them.
+Our lawyers talk candidly with lenders and help focus them on practical concerns; why it is better to cooperate with our clients than to go after them.
+We are one of the few firms in Georgia that has a sophisticated borrower-side workout practice, and we've successfully resolved claims by both the smallest community banks and the largest banks in the world.

 In our commercial loan workout practice, we've successfully used the following outside-the-box structures:

 - Distressed asset short sales;

 - Deeds in lieu of foreclosure;

 - Interest and payment term modifications;

 - Controlled consent judgments coupled with forebearance agreements.